CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/ssh/execute-ssh-command/execute-ssh-command-block.md

 ### Close Session

-[Close Session][Close Session Property] can be specified to choose whether the session on the Host is closed or is kept open for use on subsequent Execute PowerShell Script blocks, this defaults to `false` if left blank, please see [Closing Sessions][] for more information.
+[Close Session][Close Session Property] can be specified to choose whether the session on the [Host][SshSessionDetails Host] is closed or is kept open for use on subsequent Execute Ssh Command blocks, this defaults to `false` if left blank, please see [Closing Sessions][] for more information.

 |||
 |----------|----------|